The fall and the rise of Weyl gauge theory

+Broadly speaking, the metric $g_{\mu\nu}$, gauge bosons $F_{\mu\nu}^{(1)}$, SM matter, all contribute on equal footing to $A_{\mu\nu}^\prime$, then $A_{\mu\nu}^\prime$ can be regarded as the ``new'' space-time metric and $d^dx \sqrt{\det(A_{\mu\nu})}$ is the new space-time volume.
+Since $d=4$ this new WDBI action that includes SM, is background independent; gravity is not a background in which SM exists, this action with $d=4$ makes no distinction between the ``brane'' (matter) and the ``bulk'' (gravity) that exists in string theory (where $d=10$).
+In the sense of contributions to the new ``metric'' ($A_{\mu\nu}^\prime$), our action gives a geometric unification of SM and gravity, removing a distinction matter-geometry.
+Such unification also exists in the gauge sense: external (gauged dilatations) and internal (SM) gauge symmetries act on equal footing to generate the action.
+This action has a vague similarity to a D3-brane effective action but that has no Weyl gauge symmetry that was so important here to generate mass, as we saw.

-The elegance of this WDBI action of WG+SM is seen if we expand again $[-\det A_{\mu\nu}]^{1/2}$ in powers of $1/a_0\!\sim\! \xi\ll\!1$: we find in leading order ($\xi^0$) the {\it regularised} Weyl quadratic gravity action of (\ref{W}) {\it plus} the Weyl gauge invariant {\it regularised} version of SM action \cite{WDBI}
+This new $A'_{\mu\nu}$ generates the WDBI gauge theory action of WG {\it ``plus''} SM interactions, that is general, beyond familiar quadratic actions in gauge theories.
+The elegance of this WDBI action of WG+SM is seen if we expand again $[-\det A'_{\mu\nu}]^{1/2}$ in powers of $1/a_0\!\sim\! \xi\ll\!1$: we find in leading order ($\xi^0$) the {\it regularised} Weyl quadratic gravity action of (\ref{W}) {\it plus} the Weyl gauge invariant {\it regularised} action of SM \cite{WDBI} (below $d\!=\!
+4-2\epsilon$)

 for suitable values of coefficients $a_{0,1,...11}$ as functions of physical couplings in eq.(\ref{f}) \cite{WDBI}.